x1B/nbe/README.md

 #### The Graph

-The graph model is a JavaScript object which contains two maps, `edges` and `vertices`.
+The graph model is a JavaScript object containing two maps, `edges` and `vertices`.
-As the example shows in file `lib/data/dummy_model.json`, edges and vertices are stored under their respective IDs which occupy separate namespaces.
+As the example shows (in file `lib/data/dummy_model.json`), edges and vertices are stored under their respective IDs, occupying separate namespaces.
 Edges have the string properties `type` and `label`, while vertices have a `label` as well as a list of `ports`.
 Each port is an object with a `label`, an `id` (unique within the vertex), an optional `direction` which is either `"out"` or `"in`" (default), and an optional `edgeId` referencing the edge a port is connected to (if any).